Albania - Bikepacking the Backroads

 • Most travellers to Albania from Europe, US and Canada do not require a visa for entry.
 Please check the specific requirements for your country.

-• Bike boxes/bags can be left at the start of the trip and we will meet them again at the end.
+• Bike boxes/bags and any extra luggage can be left at the start of the trip and we will meet them again at the end.